Thermal Cracking Process for Energy Recovery to Industry

-As part of the TCP_to_Industry project, research is being conducted on a thermo-chemical process for the processing of secondary raw materials through the use of industrial waste heat.
-First of all, a small-scale demonstrator is being investigated, improved and integrated into an existing industrial plant.
-At the same time, energy and exergy-optimised integration concepts (e.g. supply with waste heat, use of pyrolysis gas) are being developed through the use of novel energy models.
-In addition to the goal of successful integration, the possibility of recovering mineral or metallic secondary raw materials from waste streams and using the resulting pyrolysis gas to substitute fossil energy sources will be demonstrated.
-Subsequently, an integration concept for a large-scale demonstrator will be developed on the basis of these experiences, which will be implemented within the framework of a KPC project.
+For this purpose, in the beginning of this project a small-scale demonstrator will be investigated and improved.
+At the same time, energy and exergy optimised integration concepts (e.g. supply with waste heat, use of pyrolysis gas) will be developed by using novel energy models.
+Based on these experiences, improvements and concepts, a large-scale demonstrator will be integrated into an industrial plant within the framework of the KPC project.
 In addition, systemic side effects of this technology such as the reduction of primary energy, transport and emissions as well as economic aspects will be investigated.

-Within this project, the following key areas are being investigated at the Chair of Energy Network Technology:
+Within this project, the following research topics are being investigated at the Chair of Energy Network Technology:

-- Quantification of the multiplier effect of energy savings, reduced CO2-emissions and reduced transport costs for different application areas of the technology.
+- Quantification of energy savings and reduced CO2 emissions for different fields of application

 - Techno-economic investigations and extrapolation to Austrian macroeconomic effect

 Project TCP_to_Industry is part of the innovation network NEFI (New Energy for Industry), which is facing the energy transition through technology development together with the Austrian industry.

 Project partners: seccon GmbH, WSA – waste service GmbH, OÖ Energiesparverband

 Founding source: This project is funded by the Climate and Energy Fund (KLIEN) and carried out within the program „Vorzeigeregion Energie“.